 It’s very popular that some mobile users are using Android emulator to run their favorite Android games or Apps on Windows PCs.
 But sometimes, we might encounter the error “invalid virtual disk” when we try to load the emulator.
-Here is a simple tutorial about how to fix “invalid virtual disk” error on LDPlayer.
+Here is a simple tutorial about how to fix “invalid virtual disk (InvalidMedium)” error on LDPlayer.

 Why Does The Error Invalid Virtual Disk Occur on LDPlayer?

 Most commonly, the Invalid virtual disk error may be caused by the data corruption of LDPlayer.
 Some improper operations and unexpected breakdowns on your computer, such as the suddenly crash, forced shutdown, virus attack and so on, may lead to the data file corruption.
 As a result, you won’t be able to load LDPlayer successfully.